Arizpe

 Arizpe (or Arispe) is a small town and the municipal seat of the Arizpe Municipality in the north of the Mexican state of Sonora.
 It is located at 30°20'"N 110°09'"W. The area of the municipality is 2,806.78 sq.km.
-The population in 2005 was 2,959 of which 1,743 lived in the municipal seat as of the 2000 census.
+The population in 2020 was 1,666, with a population density of 1,365.57 habitants per square kilometer.

 History

 The region of Arizpe was occupied by the Opata people.
 The name Arizpe is a Basque word "Aritzpe"((H)Aritz meaning Oak and Pe meaning under) and translates to "Under the Oaks".

-Arizpe was founded in 1646 by the Jesuit missionary Jerónimo de la Canal, with one of the Spanish missions in the Sonoran Desert.
+Arizpe was founded in 1646 as Mission Nuestra Señora de la Asunción de Arizpe by the Jesuit missionary Jerónimo de la Canal.

 Provincias Internas

-In 1776 Arizpe was made the capital of the Spanish colonial Comandancia y Capitanía General de las Provincias Internas.
-As the capital, Arizpe became a city by the end of the eighteenth century, the first in the Sonora region.
+In 1776 and 1777, Arizpe was declared a city and made the capital of the Spanish colonial Comandancia y Capitanía General de las Provincias Internas.